MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 1. Sign in to Microsoft Collaborate with your Global Administrator account at [aka.ms/Collaborate](https://aka.ms/Collaborate).

-2. Choose the settings :::image type="content" source="../media/settings_icon_small.png" alt-text="Settings icon."::: icon in the top-right corner of the page,  select on account settings, and choose **user management**.
+2. Choose the settings :::image type="content" source="../media/settings_icon_small.png" alt-text="Settings icon."::: icon in the top-right corner of the page,  got to on account settings, and choose **user management**.

 3. Choose the grey **ADD USERS** button, and leave the default choice to **Add existing users** as-is.
 Now, you can search for the user(s) that you want to add to Collaborate.
-To add them, you need to select them from the menu, and then select the grey **ADD SELECTED** button.
+To add them, you need to choose them from the menu, and then choose the grey **ADD SELECTED** button.

-4. You've successfully added your coworkers to Collaborate.
+4. You have successfully added your coworkers to Collaborate.
 Users can now sign in to Microsoft Collaborate using the following link: [aka.ms/Collaborate](https://aka.ms/Collaborate)

 ### Step 4 B: Getting access to the available builds and engagements

-Once you've successfully registered on Microsoft Collaborate, Microsoft must assign you to the right programs and engagements before you can see the preview bits.
+Once you have successfully registered on Microsoft Collaborate, Microsoft must assign you to the right programs and engagements before you can see the preview bits.
 Contact [Dyn365BEP@microsoft.com](mailto:Dyn365BEP@microsoft.com) and provide them with information about the relevant users. the following table illustrates the type of information that you must submit:

 | **Publisher Display Name** | **MPN ID** | **First Name** | **Last Name** | **Work account Email** |
 |--|--|--|--|--|